nautobot/nautobot-app-chatops/README.md

     - Cisco Meraki
     - Palo Alto Panorama
 - Write a command once and run it on every supported platform, including rich content formatting.
-- Extensible - other Nautobot plugins can provide additional commands which will be dynamically discovered.
+- Extensible - other Nautobot apps can provide additional commands which will be dynamically discovered.
 - Automatic generation of basic help menus (accessed via `help`, `/command help`, or `/command sub-command help`).
-- Metrics of command usage via the `nautobot_capacity_metrics` plugin.
+- Metrics of command usage via the `nautobot_capacity_metrics` app.

 ## Documentation